Mushie1/zybilnas-vault-of-everything/README.md

 This Foundry VTT module is a collection of original works from the users of *The Wild Beyond the Witchlight* discord server.
 It provides new ideas, items, feats, backgrounds, spells, subclasses and encounters to assist in the running your adventure in the feywild.

-The module is packed as an Adventure compendium for easy installion.
+The module is packed as an Adventure compendium for easy installation.

 ## Changelog
 Version 1.0.0: 8th May 2024 \